Emergency Medical Technician (EMT)

 EMTs play an important role in emergency care.
 Many successful healthcare professionals start out as EMTs.
 An EMT certification and practical EMT experience are required for those wishing to advance into careers as paramedics; visit bhcc.edu/paramedic for more information on the Paramedic Studies Associate Degree Program at BHCC.

 For current tuition and fees see Tuition & Fees.
 Students are responsible for paying for all supplies, equipment and/or uniforms, as well as state and national examination fees.

 No application is required to register for the seven-credit Emergency Medical Technician course, EMT-103.
 To register, follow the following steps:

-- Visit the Admissions & Enrollment Services Office, Located in room B203 of our Charlestown Campus, to register.
+- Visit Student Central, Located in room B202 of our Charlestown Campus, to register.
 Bring with you:

 The Massachusetts and National Registry EMT Certification Examinations

 Upon successful completion of the EMT-Basic course, students will receive a certificate with seven earned credits and will be eligible to take the Massachusetts/National Registry EMT Certification Examination.
 In order to be certified as an EMT at the Basic level in Massachusetts, students must pass the state examination.

 The exam, which is both written and skills-based, requires that test-takers must be: